metamor199382/soilmoistureforecasting_SDRexample/README.md

 The Python code developed by Nietupski et al. to perform image fusion on Google Earth Engine can be found on Github (https://github.com/tytupski/GEE-Image-Fusion), which was used to derive long-term NDVI and NSDSI in this study (Times 10000 for storing as int16 type).

 The dataset for this study was developed by extracting pixel value of variables using locations of 34 SDR-SMN stations.
-And the extracted information are in the file SMC-database-lag5-4.28.xlsx with the pre-processes, which can be used for performing the model training and evaluation.
+And the extracted information are in the file SMC_database.xlsx with the pre-processes, which can be used for performing the model training and evaluation.

 Other Reference
 Nietupski, T. C., Kennedy, R. E., Temesgen, H., & Kerns, B. K. (2021).
 Spatiotemporal image fusion in Google Earth Engine for annual estimates of land surface phenology in a heterogenous landscape.
 International journal of applied earth observation and geoinformation, 99, 102323.